MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-D-Guarantee-Application-Provisions/section-5001.319.md

 (3) If the borrower has received and accepted a grant award under 7 CFR part 4280 or a guaranteed loan commitment under either this part or 7 CFR part 4280 within the previous two Federal fiscal years, no points will be awarded.

 (e) *Existing businesses.* A maximum of 5 points will be awarded for an existing agricultural producer business or rural small business that meets the definition of existing business in § 5001.3.
+The business must be in operation for at least one full year, not simply a year since legal business formation.

 (f) *Simple payback.* A maximum of 15 points will be awarded for this criterion based on the simple payback of the project as defined in § 5001.3.
 Points will be awarded for either RES, EEI, or EEE; points will not be awarded for more than one category.
+See definition of simple payback for calculations.
+Simple payback calculations will be calculated based only on the documented information provided with the application.

-(1) *Renewable energy systems.* If the simple payback of the project is—
+(1) *Renewable energy systems.* RESs includes replacement, generation, and direct-use RES projects.
+If the simple payback of the project is:

 (i) Less than 10 years, 15 points will be awarded;